 Council sets the municipal tax rates to generate the revenue needed to offset municipal service expenditures with the annual Property Tax Rate Bylaw which is developed through the annual budget approval process.
 The budget is typically approved in May and includes municipal services such as education, fire and police protection, streets, sewers, senior citizen transportation, parks and recreation and many other local services.

 The taxes are calculated by multiplying the market value assessment of the property by the mill rate.
 The mill rate is set in January each year by Council.

-Property assessment notices will be mailed by mid-March.
+Property assessment notices were mailed in mid-March.
 If you disagree with your property assessment notice, there is a 60-day appeal period.

-Ratepayers have until the last business day in June to pay property taxes.
-After that date a tax penalty of 1.5 per cent will be applied on the first day of each month to unpaid property taxes with an additional penalty of 1.5 per cent interest added after each additional month.
+After the deadline, a tax penalty of 1.5 per cent will be applied on the first day of each month to unpaid property taxes with an additional penalty of 1.5 per cent interest added after each additional month.

 Please visit the Government of Alberta Seniors website.